Aleaume/UdacityML_P3/starter_file/README.md

 Using the RunDetails widget we can the results of the run:

 ![image](https://user-images.githubusercontent.com/32632731/139716905-0c9d2eaf-608a-4e23-a467-c19cf44ea6af.png)
+>Screenshot of the Hpyerdrive RunDetails with the top 6 runs based on accuracy

 ![image](https://user-images.githubusercontent.com/32632731/139716957-67ce1c1c-85bf-4b4e-8ad4-5d8a13759830.png)
+>Screenshot of the Hpyerdrive RunDetails with the distribution of accuracy among the runs on top, and at the bottom a chart plotting the 2 parameters against (-C & max_iter)

+Then we retrieve the best run of the experiment and display its details
 ![image](https://user-images.githubusercontent.com/32632731/139717045-1a298f13-d3e9-4812-9781-4183791367c3.png)
+>Screenshot of the Hpyerdrive RunDetails of the best run

 We can conclude that both the Regularization strenght and the maximum number of iteration of little to no   influence in improving the primary metric (Accuracy).

 ![image](https://user-images.githubusercontent.com/32632731/139717115-5f85f788-38bc-4c1c-b660-f5e848a4054e.png)
+>Screenshot of All the child runs and their metrics on the left, and on the right the dispersion of the 2 focused parameters and the Accuracy of the runs.

 One possible way to improve the model would be expand the greatly the data volume and not being limited to the few years of analysis.

+## Overview of the 2 Models

+Before we go ahead and deploy one Model let's review the main perks & fails of the 2 models:

+The AutoML best model performed overall better looking at the accuracy metric we were mainly looking for.
+We reached a accuracy of ~25% using a VotingEnsemble algorithm.
+We can see here in Detail the different step that the model goes through:

+For the Hyperdrive model, things look a bit more complicated.
+We did achieve a best accuracy of about ~14% using a LogisticRegression algorithm.
+Here is a little diagram detailing the steps of the model:

+Following those conclusions, I decided to go ahead and deploy the model with the best accuracy, the AutoML one.

 ## Model Deployment